JulianFriedl/challenge-bot/wiki/webserver.md

 The app will return:

-    Copy Authorization successful!
+    Authorization successful!
 You can close this window.

 ## API Reference